-Dr. Lehman's repertoire spans most of the solo keyboard literature from 1500 to 1775, plus Renaissance and Baroque ensemble music and some modern works.
-He is particularly interested in historical styles, unequal temperaments, transcriptions, and directness of expression through musical rhetoric.
+My performance repertoire spans most of the solo keyboard literature from 1500 to 1775, plus Renaissance and Baroque ensemble music and some modern works.
+I am particularly interested in historical styles, unequal temperaments, transcriptions, and directness of expression through musical rhetoric.

-In addition to his concert work in North America, Germany, and Costa Rica, he has served several congregations as organist and music leader.
-His musical activities include various performances on harpsichord, organ, clavichord, virginal, fortepiano, and piano, composition of hymns and keyboard music, continuo work, and collecting and producing recordings, and extensive writing of articles and CD reviews.
+In addition to concert work in North America, Germany, and Costa Rica, I have served several congregations as organist and music leader.
+Musical activities include performances on harpsichord, organ, clavichord, virginal, fortepiano, and piano, composition of hymns and keyboard music, continuo work, collecting and producing recordings, and extensive writing of articles and CD reviews.
 I have also worked in several libraries, a museum, and for a classical radio station.

-As a musicologist, Dr. Lehman's major achievement has been the discovery of a keyboard temperament believed to have been Johann Sebastian Bach's own preference for the Well-Tempered Clavier.
+As a musicologist, my major achievement has been the discovery of a keyboard temperament believed to have been Johann Sebastian Bach's own preference for the Well-Tempered Clavier.
 Details of this are published in Early Music (Oxford University Press, 2005), and available through http://www.larips.com.

 I enjoy handling the multi-valued logic and complex situations in business processes having limited-time transactions.
 (Values of True, False, Unknown, Expired, Not yet true, True in another time zone....)
 I also enjoy hands-on coding, testing, and troubleshooting in SQL stored procedures and views: building nested functions and queries that reduce problems to simpler levels of abstraction.

 My residence is in Dayton Virginia, about 125 miles from either Washington DC or Richmond, and 65 miles from Charlottesville.
 I prefer a mostly-telecommuting arrangement from an office in my house (unless the job is local to Harrisonburg-Bridgewater-Staunton).
 This has worked very well from 1999-present, with internet and phone connections.